Wait! Before you CALL or EMAIL, read the FAQ!

 It’s the same with upgrading speakers.

 Plus you will need to factor in the shipping cost of the speaker to us and back to you, which also depends on the size/weight of the speaker.
-(The bigger it is, make sure it is well packed to avoid damage in shipping.)
+(The bigger it is, make sure it is well packed to avoid any damage in shipping.)

 Can you upgrade my in-wall or in-ceiling speakers?

-In-wall speakers requires a test bench that mimics the environment in which they are intended to be used, as the wall/ceiling is now just as much a part of the speaker as the box is for a traditional tower or bookshelf.
-They would measure very differently if they weren’t mounted into a wall, and trying to design a crossover in an open-air environment will only leade to poor results once it is finally mounted into the wall.
+In-wall speakers requires a test bench that mimics the environment in which they are intended to be used, as the wall/ceiling is now just as much a part of the speaker as a box is for a traditional tower or bookshelf.
+They would measure very differently if they weren’t mounted into a wall, and trying to design a crossover in an open-air environment will only lead to poor results once it is finally mounted into the wall.

 When will you release another line-source speaker kit?